What is Ukraine ready to give to those who are on social benefits in European countries?

 The head of the committee on finance, tax and customs policy, Daniil Getmantsev, noting the progressive assimilation of Ukrainians abroad and human losses at the front, agrees with academic demographer Ella Libanova.
 In her opinion, it would be great if at least half of the 9 million people who left during the full-scale war returned.

 Getmantsev draws attention in this regard to several aspects, in addition to physical security: housing, work, educational and medical institutions.
-“Anyone who, to one degree or another, already has it in the host country will never return if he does not have it in Ukraine,” the people’s deputy notes. – This is the primary condition - to have where to live, where to earn a living, where to teach children, to treat yourself and family members.
+“Anyone who, to one degree or another, already has it in their host country will never return if they don’t have it in Ukraine,” the people’s deputy notes. - This is the primary condition - to have where to live, where to earn a living, where to teach children, to treat yourself and family members.
 A separate question is that a significant portion of people now and in the coming years will not physically have a place to return to.
 Therefore, we should offer them all this in other regions of Ukraine.
 In this regard, there is a need for retraining, acquiring new professions and specializations, and assistance in starting their own business.
 After all, we understand that regional labor markets, for example, in the Donetsk or Kharkov region, are very different from the labor market in Transcarpathia and Bukovina.
 There is one more cut.
 They often talk about the return of those who left, but they do not say what needs to be done so that after the war ends and the borders open, even more, in particular men, do not go to their families who have already settled in Europe.
 And this is a separate topic and task.”

 True, if the need to create the necessary conditions for the return of Ukrainians is spoken of in the future, then they are being called upon to return now.
 Therefore, we should expect new waves of creativity, which should convince our compatriots that they will be better off here than there.